Uncovering Competency Gaps in Large Language Models and Their Benchmarks: Demonstrations of the Method

 \subsection{Results}

-{To demonstrate the kinds of insights enabled by our method and exploratory web application, we report results of applying CG to \texttt{Llama3.1-8B-Instruct} across ten static benchmark datasets.
-This analysis can be applied to any language model and is intended as an active, iterative process in which both the benchmarking suite and the model are continuously refined (see Figure~\ref{fig:workflows}).}
+In this section, we report results for \texttt{Llama3.1-8B-Instruct} for the ten static benchmarks described above. {We report analogous results for four additional models --- \texttt{Gemma2-2B-Instruct}~\citep{gemma2024}, \texttt{DeepSeek-R1-Distill-Llama-8B}~\citep{guo2025deepseek}, \texttt{Mistral-7B-Instruct-v0.1}~\citep{jiang2023mistral}, and \texttt{Qwen3-4B}~\citep{yang2025qwen3} --- in Appendices~\ref{app:add_results_gemma_2_2b_it}, \ref{app:add_results_deepseek}, \ref{app:add_results_mistral}, and \ref{app:add_results_qwen3}, demonstrating that CG generalizes across model families and SAE variants.
+We also demonstrate how CG can be used with arena-style benchmarks like LMSYS Chatbot Arena in Appendix~\ref{app:add_results_lmsys}.} To efficiently sift through the large number of results that can arise from our method (given the scale of the SAE concept dictionaries), we sometimes use another LLM (Gemini 2.5 Flash, in this case) to filter, group, and summarize sets of concept descriptions.

-{We report analogous results for \texttt{Gemma2-2B-Instruct} in Appendix~\ref{app:add_results_gemma_2_2b_it}, and we further demonstrate how CG can be used with arena-style benchmarks by presenting results on the LMSYS Chatbot Arena in Appendix~\ref{app:add_results_lmsys}.} To efficiently sift through the large number of results that can arise from our method (e.g., given the scale of the SAE concept dictionaries), we sometimes use another LLM (Gemini 2.5 Flash, in this case) to filter, group, and summarize sets of concept descriptions.
+\paragraph{SAE Concept Relevance.} As a complementary, more systematic lens, we also run an LLM-as-judge step that labels each concept as semantically relevant or irrelevant to each benchmark in the suite (see Appendix~\ref{app:relevance} for the prompt, per-benchmark percentages, and method).
+The relevant fraction varies widely across benchmarks: from $8.2\%$ (WinoGrande) to $53.1\%$ (Natural Questions) for the Gemma SAE dictionary (16K+ concepts), and from $4.9\%$ to $34.5\%$ for the Llama SAE dictionary (45K+ concepts).
+We release these per-concept relevance labels as a CSV alongside our code, and CG can be re-run on the relevance-filtered subset as an alternative analysis option.